Goat Cheese Pizza

 Goat cheese pizza ingredients

-Mozzarella: I use only fresh whole milk mozzarella balls packed in water for my pizzas.
-But the shredded low moisture option works too if you prefer.
+Mozzarella cheese: I use only fresh, whole-milk mozzarella balls packed in water for my pizzas.
+However, the shredded low-moisture option also works if you prefer it.

-Goat cheese: I would recommend using a goat cheese log with a mild flavor (I used a brand called Chavroux La Bouche, largely available here in the UK).
-This goat’s cheese gets a soft, bloomy rind with a slight crumbly texture, so you can cut it into slices.
-You can also use a goat milk brie, it works fine.
+Goat cheese: I recommend using a mild-flavored goat cheese log (I used a brand called Chavroux La Bouche, widely available here in the UK).
+This goat’s cheese features a soft, bloomy rind with a slightly crumbly texture, allowing it to be cut into slices.
+You can also use a goat milk brie; it works fine.

-Extra virgin olive oil: for the best flavor, I add a drizzle of extra virgin olive oil before baking.
+Extra-virgin olive oil: For the best flavor, I drizzle extra-virgin olive oil over the dish before baking.

-Herbs: the aromatic thyme pairs beautifully with the rich goat cheese.
-You can add a pinch of dried thyme instead of fresh.
+Herbs: The aromatic thyme pairs beautifully with the rich goat cheese.
+You can add a pinch of dried thyme or fresh basil instead.

 Goat cheese pizza variations

-This pizza with goat cheese is perfect on its own, enjoyable any time of year, but it’s also great to customize.
-My favorite add-ins are sun-dried tomatoes, figs, caramelised onions.
+This pizza with goat cheese is perfect on its own and enjoyable any time of year, but it’s also great to customize.
+My favorite add-ins are sun-dried tomatoes, figs, and caramelized onions.
 They create a lovely contrast with the creamy goat cheese.
-But also vegetables like roasted peppers or zucchini, arugula or cherry tomatoes work very well.
+But vegetables like roasted peppers, red onions, zucchini, mushrooms, arugula, cherry tomatoes, and some sliced garlic also work well.

 How to bake a crispy pizza